EHMD28/kingdom-kards/README.md

 ## Usage
-When `kingdom-kards` is first started, the user will be prompted to either connect "Host a Game" or "Join a Game".
+When `kingdom-kards` is first started, the user will be prompted to either connect "Host a Game" or "Join a game".

 ```
 Starting Kingdom Kards...

 1. Host a game
-2. Connect to a game
+2. Join a game

 Choose an option:
 ```

-If the user chooses to host a game, then they a locally hosted server will spawn with an join code.
+If the user chooses to host a game, then a locally hosted server will started with a join code.
 This join code can be used by other players on the same network to connect to the locally hosted server.

 ```